-If circumstances such as heavy work volume, personal issues or other professional commitments are the basis for accountability deficit, begin a dialogue on how best to support team members in meeting their commitments – perhaps transferring commitments elsewhere and/or adjusting role and responsibilities.
+If circumstances such as heavy work volume, challenges with virtual work logistics, or other personal or professional commitments are the basis for accountability deficit, begin a dialogue on how best to support team members in meeting their commitments – perhaps transferring commitments elsewhere and/or adjusting role and responsibilities.
 Discuss knowledge and skill development that may enhance the team member’s ability to meet role and task commitments.

 7.)
 Outline Consequences

-If accountability by an individual team member continues to be variable, inconsistent or absent, review the potential consequences with them.
-These may range from increased oversight to changes in role and responsibilities to departure from the team.
+If accountability by an individual team member continues to be variable, inconsistent or absent, discuss the potential consequences with them.
+These may range from increased oversight and ‘check-ins’ to changes in role and responsibilities or even removal from the team.
 Ensure that meaningful opportunities have been provided, and continue to be offered, to assist the team member to better meet his or her commitments.

-Leaders have a key role in strengthening accountability – from role modeling the behaviour, setting the stage and creating a framework to proactively addressing accountability deficits within the team.
+Leaders have a key role in strengthening accountability – from consistently meeting their own commitments to creating a framework and process to proactively address accountability deficits within the team.

 If you want to get a better sense of how to enhance your team’s accountability, reach out to me at email@example.com or 250-882-8830.